 The generous support of Kogod alumni and friends has made the Kogod School of Business tradition of academic excellence possible.
-Your investment in Kogod will help us secure our future as a place where leading-edge ideas and practical application intersect to provide our students with the education and skills needed to lead with vision and integrity in today's rapidly changing global business environment.
+Your investment in Kogod will help us secure our future as a place where students lead in all sectors of business.

 By contributing funds necessary to bridge the gap between tuition revenues and the true cost of educating students, Kogod alumni, parents, and friends provide the School with valuable resources year after year.
 Unrestricted annual gifts provide the Dean with the discretion to put your money where it is needed most.